plojyon/resolwe-bio-py/docs/tutorial-create.rst

 sequence is so commonly used that one wants to simplify it's execution.
 This can be done by using so called "workflow".
 Workflows are special processes that run a stack of processes.
-On the outside, they look exactly the same as a normal process and have a process slug, inputs, outputs...
-For example, we can run workflow "BBDuk - STAR - HTSeq-count" on our reads:
+On the outside, they look exactly the same as a normal process and have a process slug, inputs...
+For example, we can run workflow "General RNA-seq pipeline" on our reads:

 .. literalinclude:: files/tutorial-create.py
-   :lines: 90-102
+   :lines: 90-97

 Solving problems
 ================